The Urban Institute and the Bipartisan Policy Center hosted a discussion about the role of program evaluation in supporting federal decisionmaking.

 - How can congressional committees and executive branch agencies better use evidence, and what additional supports are needed?

-The panel will be composed of the following:
+The panel was composed of the following:

 - Nick Hart, Bipartisan Policy Center.
 Nick is the former policy director for the US Commission on Evidence-Based Policymaking and current chair of the American Evaluation Association’s Evaluation Policy Task Force.